Gomer0319/Armada_Tesda_WF/Week 1/01-Day 1/03-What is HTML and it's Structure.md

 ---

+<*Insert video here explaining the training course, what HTML, CSS, and JS are (Brief), Introduction of HTML* >

 #### **Building Blocks of the Web: Understanding HTML**

 Think of HTML (HyperText Markup Language) as the skeleton of a web page.
 Just like how bones give structure to the body, HTML provides the basic structure for web content.
 It’s the first step in creating a webpage, allowing browsers to display text, images, links, and other essential elements.